We may receive compensation when you click on links to products from our partners.

 The Roles of Nurses in Healthcare

 Before exploring the various career opportunities in this field, it is important that you understand exactly what nursing is.
-The American Nurses Association define nursing as the promotion, protection, and provision of abilities and health, injury and illness prevention, alleviation of suffering by diagnosing and treating human diseases, as well as advocating and caring for individuals, families, communities, and entire populations.
+The American Nurses Association defines nursing as the promotion, protection, and provision of abilities and health, injury and illness prevention, alleviation of suffering by diagnosing and treating human diseases, as well as advocating and caring for individuals, families, communities, and entire populations.
 Nursing careers provide a range of roles and responsibilities in the field of medicine.
 There are different types of nurses as well as different ways of building careers in nursing.

 A nurse works alongside physicians in nearly all aspects of patient care, from administering injections and oral medications to providing comfort and hygiene to the patient.
 He/she also updates patients’ medical records and performs minor diagnostic and therapeutic procedures.
-The physician handles major diagnosis, treatment, and medical prescription while the nurse administers the care on a continuous basis to ensure successful recovery of the patient.
+The physician handles major diagnosis, treatment, and medical prescription while the nurse administers the care on a continuous basis to ensure the successful recovery of the patient.
 Due to the nature of their work, nurses spend more face-to-face time with patients than other healthcare professionals.
 Therefore, they need to be adept at interacting with their patients and keeping them relaxed while assisting them through the recovery process.

 Nursing Career Paths